Indium-111

 Indium-111 (111In) is a radioactive isotope of indium (In).
-It decays by electron capture to stable cadmium-111 with a half-life of 2.8 days.
+It decays by electron capture to stable cadmium-111 with a half-life of 2.8048 days.

-Indium-111 chloride (111InCl) solution is produced by proton irradiation of a cadmium target (112Cd(p,2n) or 111Cd(p,n)) in a cyclotron, as recommended by International Atomic Energy Agency (IAEA).
-The former method is more commonly used as it results in a high level of radionuclide purity.
+The isotopes is produced by proton irradiation of a cadmium target (112Cd(p,2n) or 111Cd(p,n)) in a cyclotron, as recommended by International Atomic Energy Agency (IAEA).
+The former method is more commonly used as it results in a higher level of radionuclide purity.